grepgrok/dotfiles/README.md

 | #689d6a   | #508991   | DarkCyan             |
 | #8ec07c   | #61a0a8   | Cyan                 |

+## On Applications

+I think this is what's going on with Applications: First, Nix-Darwin sets up the system.
+Among this is creating (empty) things (files or directories) in `/run/current-system/sw -> /nix/store/[hash]-system-path` (creates in `...system-path` and links `...sw -> ...sysem-path`) based on `environment.pathsToLink`.
+Now then, Home-Manager downloads the file in the nix store (with the crazy hash `nix/store/[hash]-home-manager-path/...`; see `home.packages`).
+Home-Manager then links the `/run/current-system/sw/...` file structure (the `...`) to `/nix/store/[hash]-user-environment/... <- /etc/static/profiles/per-user/$USER
+<- /etc/profiles/per-user/$USER`.
+Finally, things get linked appropriately in
+`/Users/$USER`.
+Importantly for us here, we get `/Users/$USER/Applications/Home\ Manager\ Apps` (which are actually directly linked to the original files in the nix store).

 ## TODO

 - need to clear out some More